garystorey/use-standard-shema/README.md

 The hook can keep two fields in sync by updating the second field whenever the first one changes.
 In this example, the available
 `state` options depend on the selected `country`.
-We call `setField` inside the change handler so the form state updates immediately, and `useEffect` ensures the state select always has a valid value.
+We call `setField` inside the change handler so the form state updates immediately, and `setError` inside `useEffect` surfaces a manual error whenever the state no longer matches the selected country.

 ```tsx
 import { useEffect } from "react"